ryancramerdesign/ProcessWire/README.txt

 ABOUT THIS VERSION
 ---------------------------------------------------------------------------
-This is ProcessWire 2.1 stable.
-This is our current production version.
+This is ProcessWire 2.2 stable.
+This is our current production version and is the 3rd production version release of ProcessWire.
-As of the 2.1 release date, this project is still less than a year old with lots of room to grow and we appreciate your feedback.
 Please join us in the ProcessWire forums: http://processwire.com/talk/